Ria-fahima/Building_mngmt/README.md

 ## PYPI Packages
 In my app, i have used some PYPI packages which are not built-in.
 1. Flask pip: This pip is installed to run and function the flask app that is created.
+It is a Web application framework.
+It has the ability to build up a complex app.
 2. flask-marshmallow: This pip package does the ORM function.
 So data is sanitized and serialized.
+It is a thin integration layer for flask and marshmallow.
+It is object relational mapping library that can convert object from the python code and vise versa.
 3. flask-jwt-extended : To create the JWT token and have the identity from the token some functions are used.
 Those functions are included in flask-jwt-extended pip package.
+For security purposes and for authentication, JWT is necessary.
+For some functions in the app which can only be done by the authorised person, get_jwt_identity is used, which is imported from this pip package.
 4. flask-SQLAlchemy : This pip pacakge helps to create the SQL tables in the programming language.
 Without using the regular format to make an SQL table, this package creates a model for the variables.
+It is a toolkit that gives efficient and high performing database by accesing the relational databses.
 5. psycopg2: THis one is the databse adapter.
 To complete implementation in python and to perform the thread safety this package works a lot.
+To perform PostgreSQL operations using python language, this databse driver is used.
 6. python-dotenv : This package reades the key value from the dot file.
 In my code, there are two dot files(.env, .flaskenv).
 This structure is usually used in developement process.
+It reads the key value from the .env file as put those values in the environment variable.
 7. flask-bcrypt : For security purposes, password and other informative and sensitive data need to be secured.
 For this reason, flask-bcrypt is used.
 By applying the hashing method to the password, this process is done.
 So that it is quite impossible to get the password to hack the data.
+It gives the bcrypt hashing facilities for the app.

 ## Project Model and Relationship of the elements in the Model
 ### User Model